 If you just want to try out quota, then you can use the mount command to temporarily enable quota on a filesystem.

 To temporarily enable quota on the root filesystem, run the following command:

 Initializing Quota on Filesystems:

-Now, to get the filesystems ready to use quota, you have to run the quotacheck command on each one of filesystem you want to use quota on.
+To ready the filesystem for quota, you have to run the quotacheck command on each of the filesystems you want to use quota.

 If you want to use group quota only, then the command would be,

 If you want to use both user and group quota, then run the following command:

 Now, turn on quota on the root (/) filesystem with the following command:

 As you can see, the quota is turned on.